ciesin-geospatial/TOPSTSCHOOL-SPHINX/docs/source/_documentation/_tutorials/_002-contributing/contributing-to-school.rst

     - :github: https://github.com/ciesin-geospatial
     - :youtube: https://www.youtube.com/@TOPSTSCHOOL

-We're super happy that you're here and eager to contribute to our mission of promoting :term:`open science` and accessibility in research.
+We're happy that you're here and eager to contribute to our mission of promoting :term:`open science` and accessibility in research.
 Every contribution you make, big or small, is a step toward empowering a global community of learners, researchers, and educators.
 This guide will help you